InspectorIncognito/AndroidRequestsBackups/README.md

 ## Finally, setting up the jobs

-This must be done with root privileges, because we want to access the databases, drop them and create new ones on (TranSappViz), and finally, because all files on (TranSapp) can be only modified by root.
+This must be done with root privileges on both servers.
+On both (TranSapp) and (TranSappViz), we need to access the database as the postgres user to perform dumps and loads.
+Also, some (TranSapp) server files can only be modified by root.

-So, we need remove outdated jobs, and add the new ones.
+So, we need to remove outdated jobs, and add the new ones.
 Open a terminal and type:
 ```(bash)
 cd <path to the server folder>